deepak-showcase-android/WeatherApp/README.md

 ## How to build and run the app
 1. Clone the code
    (git clone git@github.com:deepak-showcase-android/WeatherApp.git)
 2. Build and run either on emulator or on real device
+3. Give Location access permission to the app manually

 ## How to see weather info
 1. Connect device to the internet